InformaticsMatters/nextflow-pcluster/README.md

 `/home/centos/.nextflow/config` file or creating a local config file named `nextflow.config` in your current directory.

 By default Nextflow is configured with queue size of 100.
-If your cluster can cope with more that 100 concurrent jobs (typically this means you hve more than 100 CPU cores) you will want to increase this value.
+If your cluster can cope with more that 100 concurrent jobs (typically this means you have more than 100 CPU cores) you will want to increase this value.
 It is defined in the nextflow config file as described above.

 ---